-This asset management plan is prepared under the direction of Council's vision, mission, goals and objectives.
+This asset management plan is prepared under the direction of Council's vision, mission and goals.

 Our Vision:

 Our Vision is for Warren Shire to be an attractive, healthy and caring environment in which to live, work and play, achieved in partnership with the community through initiative, foresight and leadership.